Kamchatka earthquake highlights the advances in tsunami early warning systems

 However, the Kamchatka event did reveal impact of a different nature.
 Almost as soon as news broke of the earthquake, tsunami warnings were issued and millions of people were told to evacuate across locations at risk, 2 million in Japan alone.
 This was the result of two decades of research on hazard mitigation following the Boxing Day earthquake in 2004, which claimed the lives of more than 220 000 people in one of the largest disasters, in terms of loss of life, in modern history.

-Immediately after the Indian Ocean event in 2004, British Geological Survey (BGS) scientists participated in responsive marine research expeditions that resulted in increased knowledge of sea-bed deformation resulting from the earthquake.
+Immediately after the Indian Ocean event in 2004, BGS scientists participated in responsive marine research expeditions that resulted in increased knowledge of sea-bed deformation resulting from the earthquake.
 Longer-term responses resulted in major advances in understanding earthquake tsunami mechanisms, which have further contributed to disaster risk reduction efforts.

-Most significantly, in terms of public safety, has been the installation of improved tsunami warnings for coastal communities.
+Most significant, in terms of public safety, has been the installation of improved tsunami warnings for coastal communities.
 Tsunami early warning systems (TEWS) are based on identifying earthquake magnitudes (usually larger than magnitude 7 to 8) that could result in hazardous tsunamis.
-The Indian Ocean Tsunami, took two hours to reach the coasts of India, Sri Lanka and Thailand, where around 80 000 people lost their lives – many of which could potentially have been saved if there had been an operational TEWS in place.
+The Indian Ocean tsunami took two hours to reach the coasts of India, Sri Lanka and Thailand, where around 80 000 people lost their lives.
+Many of them could potentially have been saved if there had been an operational TEWS in place.

-Professor David Tappin, BGS marine geologist and lead tsunami expert
+Prof David Tappin, BGS marine geologist and leading tsunami expert.

-Whereas warning systems for earthquake tsunamis are now effectively implemented for major events, there is still the major challenge to design warning systems for other tsunami mechanisms, such as landslides and volcanic eruptions.
-Hopefully, with new approaches potentially available through applications such as AI, these will become a reality.
+Whilst warning systems for earthquake tsunamis are now effectively implemented for major events, there is still the major challenge of designing warning systems for other tsunami mechanisms, such as landslides and volcanic eruptions.
+Hopefully, with new approaches potentially available through applications such as artificial intelligence, these will become a reality.

 Relative topics